opensource-construction/osc-directory/README.md

 # AEC Open Source Directory

 A curated list of open source projects for the Architecture, Engineering, and Construction (AEC) industry.
+A live frontend demo can be found [HERE](https://osc-directory.web.app/)

+This project is inspired by the [extra-awesome-dotnet](https://github.com/ara3d/extra-awesome-dotnet?tab=readme-ov-file) project.

 ## How to Add a Project